antzGames/Godot-4.3-Vertex-Animation-Instancing-Demo/README.md

 ## New Features

-- Can support many baked in animations (up to 8192 frames)
+- Can support many baked in animations (supports a total of 8192 frames)
 - Ability to set a unique animation track per instance
 - Can assign a unique tint color per instance
 - A free unused float value for future functionality